1

 Chicken & Vegetable Curry Couscous

-For my busy family, a semi-homemade one-pot meal is the best way to get dinner done in a hurry.
-Use your favorite blend of frozen veggies and serve this dish with toasted pita bread for smiles all around. —Elizabeth Hokanson, Arborg, Manitoba
+For my busy family, a semi-homemade one-pot meal is the easiest way to get dinner done in a hurry.
+Use your favorite blend of frozen veggies and serve with toasted pita bread for smiles all around. —Elizabeth Hokanson, Arborg, Manitoba

 Zippy Turkey Zoodles